alice-noa-chan/add_spaces/README.md

 ---

-## Limit
+## Limitations

 ### Invalid separation occurring inside compound nouns

 Boundary prediction inside compound nouns is the weakest.
-Limitations that often appear in CNN-char-based models.
-Difficult to deeply understand semantic information.
-In particular, technical terms are difficult because they do not have dataset-based regularity.
+This is a common limitation of character-level CNN-based models, which can struggle to deeply understand semantic information.
+In particular, technical terms are difficult because they often lack clear, dataset-level regularities.

-### Long Relationship + Overlapping Configuration
-The dependent clause is long, so the compartment is unclear without meaning information.
-Char-level CNNs are difficult to handle long-distance dependencies.
+### Long-distance dependencies & overlapping structures

+When the dependent clause is long, the correct spacing sometimes requires deeper semantic understanding.
+Even with bidirectional dilated convolutions, very long-distance dependencies remain challenging for purely char-level CNNs.

+---

 ## Speed

 Speed is fast in both general and quantized models.
-In addition, the loss of quantization models is very small (there is virtually no).
-However, it may vary depending on the PC specification, and the following figure is the average value of 100 repetitions.
+In addition, the loss of accuracy from quantization is very small (virtually none in many settings).

-### Normal Model
-* Load:   0.130813s
-* Processing:  0.152100s
-* Unload: 0.043783s

-### Quntization Model
-* Load:   0.093397
-* Processing:  0.018308
-* Unload: 0.041244
+However, actual speed depends on your hardware (CPU / GPU).
+Benchmarking with 100 repetitions on your own environment is recommended for precise numbers.

 ---

 ## Hyperparameters

-Default hyperparameters are defined at the top of `spacing_train.py`:
+Default hyperparameters are defined at the top of `train.py`:

 * Data and model paths: